 the most successful and engaged academics.

-Faculty from Lebanon Valley College, Elizabethtown College, and Albright College are invited to participate in this full-day faculty development workshop.
+Faculty from Lebanon Valley College and other regional colleges are invited to participate in this full-day faculty development workshop.

 Registration Deadline: Wednesday, October 29th, 2014

 Susan Robison Bio